-As by World Skate competition rules:" Once competition scores are approved by the head judge and published, they are final and not subject to any appeal."
+As per World Skate competition rules:" Once competition scores are approved by the Head Judge and published, they are final and not subject to any appeal."

 Athletes can request an explanation on judging and competition-related matters following the WS Clarification Protocol.